-- 1.1 The Council has a procedure in place for dealing with complaints against Councillors, which is included as part of the Council's Constitution at Part 5 (Codes and Protocols). - 1.2 Any complaint received by the Council regarding the conduct of its Councillors will be dealt with in accordance with this procedure. - 1.3 The complaints scheduled for consideration at this Hearing were submitted by Councillor Graham Jeal against Councillor Steven Cunningham. - 1.4 In accordance with the Council's procedure, the complaints were referred for formal investigation. - 1.5 Wilkin Chapman LLP were appointed by the Monitoring Officer to conduct the formal investigation relating to these complaints.
-Given the similarities between the three complaints, they were amalgamated into one investigation. - 1.6 The Investigating Officer has found that Councillor Steven Cunningham acted in breach of the Councillor Code of Conduct in terms of treating others with respect and failing to co-operate with a Code of Conduct investigation. - 1.7 The Monitoring Officer determined, in consultation with the Council's Independent Persons, that this finding be referred to a Hearing and that this would be heard by a Hearing Review Panel.
+- 1.1 The Council has a procedure in place for dealing with complaints against Councillors, which is included as part of the Council's Constitution at Part 5 (Codes and Protocols). - 1.2 Any complaint received by the Council regarding the conduct of its Councillors will be dealt with in accordance with this procedure. - 1.3 The complaint scheduled for consideration at this Hearing was submitted by Councillor Penny Milnes against Councillor Steven Cunnington. - 1.4 In accordance with the Council's procedure, the complaint was referred for formal investigation. - 1.5 Wilkin Chapman LLP were appointed by the Monitoring Officer to conduct the formal investigation relating to this complaint. - 1.6 The Investigating Officer has found that Councillor Steven Cunnington acted in breach of the Councillor Code of Conduct in terms of treating others with respect and failing to co-operate with a Code of Conduct investigation. - 1.7 The Monitoring Officer determined, in consultation with the Council's Independent Persons, that this finding be referred to a Hearing and that this would be heard by a Hearing Review Panel.